timea-solid/SolidHelloWorlds/README.md

 # Purpose of App

-This demo server multiple goals.
+This demo serves multiple goals.

 1) A collection of beginner friendly Solid code examples.
 The Solid community survey identified this as one of the biggest needs in the Solid community.
 2) A reply to a conversation over at the [Solid forum](https://forum.solidproject.org/t/yet-another-solid-hello-world/4883/38).